FEUP-LDTS-2024/project-t09g06/README.md

 - [ ] **Sound Effects** - When playing the game a background music can be heard.

 # Design
+## Mockups
+This is a sketch of the multiplayer menu:
+--insert img here--
+It has both player characters that each have a different model and are able to choose between different skins, it also has the map selection, controls, back to menu and the options which have the following menu:
+--insert img here--
+in this menu you are able to customize your gameplay by tinkering the game features.

 ## Architectural Pattern